robomechanics/wheeledSim/README.md

 ### simController
 The simController class handles controlling the robot and generation of new terrains.
 It can also be used to get the robot's state and sensor data (LiDAR or heightmap)
 ### RandomRockyTerrain
 The RandomRockyTerrain class handles generation of random terrains.
-It generates terrains by first creating a Voronoi partition to create random blocks, smooths out edges, then adds random perlin noise
+It generates terrains by first creating a Voronoi partition to create random blocks, smooths out edges, then adds random perlin noise.
+Look at examples/terrainGeneration.py for example
 ### robot controllers
 The simController can handle different types of wheeled robots.
 Currently, only one is included which is the Clifford Robot.